ecmwf/datacube-spec/readme.md

-- rename Key to something else
-- rename whole repository datacube-langauge or datacube-spec

-This repository serves as the definitive source for the MARS language syntax specification, along with tools for parsing and translating MARS keys, queries, and requests.
-The MARS language is broadly a language designed for indexing multi-dimensional datacubes.
+This repository serves as the specification document for the structure of datacubes, as well as the syntax specification for interactions with datacubes.
+It also provides tools for parsing and translating this syntax, to encourage consistent behaviour across software and services.

+> A datacube is a sparse n-D array, consisting of individual objects each with a unique n-dimensional coordinate.
+The dimensions of the datacube have an implicit ordering.
+Navigating through a datacube by successively selecting coordinates on each axis reveals a tree-like structure, whereby a datacube can be considered to be comprised of many smaller sub-datacubes.

 # Introduction

-The MARS language contains three core objects:
+The specification contains three core concepts:

-* A **key** is the index of an object or sub-datacube in a datacube
+* A **path** is the description of a location in the datacube.
+This may be the coordinates of a specific object, or a sub-datacube.
-* A **query** is a span of keys for describing a set of objects
+* A **query** is a span of paths for describing a set of objects, defined as slices on each dimension.
 * A **request** is a query or key, plus a **verb** specifying an action to be taken on those objects

-These objects can be expressed in any of the following four principal formats:
+These concepts can be expressed in any of the following four principal formats:
-* MARS native format
 * JSON
 * YAML
+* MARS format
 * URL query string

-Due to varying requirements across different service interfaces and protocols, the MARS language must be represented in multiple formats.
-This repository provides a comprehensive specification of the MARS syntax in different formats, and includes tools for consistent validation and translation of the language.
+Due to varying requirements across different service interfaces and protocols, the datacube specification must be represented in multiple formats.
+This repository provides a the specification, and includes tools for consistent validation and translation of the syntax in different programming languages.

-# Datacubes

-A datacube is a multidimensional dataset, characterized by individual objects each defined by a set of metadata.
-This metadata acts as coordinates, specifying the object's position across various axes of the datacube.
-For instance, within a meteorological datacube, a key might define an object's location using the following axes:
+## Datacube Properties

+There are many intepretations of a datacube.
+For the purposes of this specification we define the following characteristics as intrinsic to datacubes.
+It is helpful to describe these properties by example, to this end consider this **path** in a datacube designed for meteorological data:

 ```json
 {